How to cope with war anxiety

 Wars are complex and often far from home, which can leave us feeling pretty powerless.
 But there are ways to engage with conflict in a way that feels positive and productive and it often makes us feel better by doing it.

 If you have the headspace and energy, you could try organising a fundraiser with proceeds going to humanitarian aid organisations.
 You could look for places taking clothing donations, you could join a local solidarity march or look to volunteer with refugees arriving in the UK from countries affected by war.
-Here’s a list of ideas for things you can do to help those affected by the war in Ukraine.
+Here’s a list of ideas for things you can do to help those affected by the war in Ukraine and those affected by the war in Gaza.

 The important thing here is to do what feels right for you.
 Organising a fundraiser may feel too much, but joining a march could feel really empowering.